Cevian: Ratio properties

 The first property is known as Ceva's theorem.
 The last two properties are equivalent because summing the two equations gives the identity 1 + 1 + 1 = 3.

 Splitter

 A splitter of a triangle is a cevian that bisects the perimeter.
 The three splitters concur at the Nagel point of the triangle.

 Area bisectors

 Three of the area bisectors of a triangle are its medians, which connect the vertices to the opposite side midpoints.
-Thus a uniform-density triangle would in principle balance on a razor supporting any of the medians.
+The medians all contain the centroid, which happens to lie at their common point of intersection, so that a uniform-density triangle would in principle balance on a razor supporting any of the medians.

 Angle trisectors

 If from each vertex of a triangle two cevians are drawn so as to trisect the angle (divide it into three equal angles), then the six cevians intersect in pairs to form an equilateral triangle, called the Morley triangle.

 Area of inner triangle formed by cevians

 Routh's theorem determines the ratio of the area of a given triangle to that of a triangle formed by the pairwise intersections of three cevians, one from each vertex.